olivesdad/Japan_notes/README.md

 ## International Drivers License

-Get international drivers license from AAA near Anduril $40
+Get international drivers license from AAA $40

 ## Things to do